 3. START EARLY AND COME BACK EARLY

-The drive between Kihei/Wailea and Hana Town is about 3 hours (one way) without stopping.
-Beat the traffic by getting an earlier start.
-You’ll enjoy the journey at a more leisurely pace with lesser crowds.
+The drive between Kihei/Wailea and Hana Town is about 3 hours (one way) without stopping and Oheo Gulch (7 Sacred Pools) at Haleakala National Park is about 40-45 minutes past Hana.
+Beat the heavy traffic by starting before 9am and you’ll enjoy the journey at a more leisurely pace with less crowds.
 Aim to be back in Pa’ia by sunset.
-We recommend leaving Hana Town by 3:30pm in the winter and 5pm in the summer as that side of Maui gets darker earlier (if you go as far as the Oheo Gulch/7 Sacred Pools leave at least 35-45 minutes earlier).
+We recommend leaving Hana Town by 3:30pm in the winter and 5pm in the summer as that side of Maui gets darker earlier (if you go as far as the Oheo Gulch/7 Sacred Pools leave at least 40-45 minutes earlier).
 All those twists, turns, drop offs, and one-lane bridges can be a hair-raising experience at night, especially with commuters driving fast and furiously to get home.

 4. GO TOPLESS

 With unbridled beauty coming at you from every angle, a top down cruise is the ultimate way to enjoy the endless vistas, lush canopies, crashing waves, and fresh ocean breezes mixing with vegetal lushness.
 Whether you’re in a Porsche Speedster, a Mustang convertible or a Jeep, the wind in your hair, the sun on your face, and the smell of the sea will engage all your senses and elevate your journey to an unforgettable driving experience.
 Ditch the climate controlled bubble and enjoy the Road to Hana the way it was meant to be driven.

 5. DRIVE WITH ALOHA